pingcap/docs-cn/time-to-live.md

 * The TTL attribute cannot be set on temporary tables, including local temporary tables and global temporary tables.
 * A table with the TTL attribute does not support being referenced by other tables as the primary table in a foreign key constraint.
 * It is not guaranteed that all expired data is deleted immediately.
 The time when expired data is deleted depends on the scheduling interval and scheduling window of the background cleanup job.
+* For tables that use [clustered indexes](/clustered-indexes.md), if the primary key is neither an integer nor a binary string type, the TTL job cannot be split into multiple tasks.
+This will cause the TTL job to be executed sequentially on a single TiDB node.
+If the table contains a large amount of data, the execution of the TTL job might become slow.
+* TTL is not available for [TiDB Cloud Serverless Tier](https://docs.pingcap.com/tidbcloud/select-cluster-tier#serverless-tier-beta).

 ## FAQs